processone/docs.ejabberd.im/content/admin/configuration/modules.md

     XEP-0060 implementation.

  - *pep* plugin adds extension to handle Personal Eventing Protocol (XEP-0163) to the PubSub engine.
-Adding pep allows to handle PEP automatically.
+When enabled, PEP is handled automatically.

 - **vcard**: *vCard*